 Edge computing is a way for companies in all industry verticals to deliver private mobility services like LTE or 5G alongside demanding enterprise applications that need low latency and high bandwidth infrastructure while communicating with local IoT devices.
-In the GTC session 5G Edge Monetization with AI and Graphics Enterprise Apps, NVIDIA's Joao Gomes, Kyle Lindsey and I discuss several use cases of graphics technology, along with how organizations can monetize an edge solution.
+In the GTC session 5G Edge Monetization with AI and Graphics Enterprise Apps, NVIDIA's Joao Gomes, Kyle Lindsey and I discussed several use cases of graphics technology, including how organizations can monetize an edge solution.

 An edge computing platform can be located on-premises, at the telecom edge or within a public cloud edge.
 An organization can choose to adopt one or more of these solution locations and leverage a mobile edge computing (MEC) orchestrator to provide a single pane for managing the environment.
 This includes supporting hyperscalers from AWS, Google, Azure and more.